nearit/react-native-connectivity-status/README.md

 **ATTENTION:** On `iOS` the `enableLocation` method won't ask the user for `Location Permissions` but will redirect to `iOS` location settings screen to allow the user to enable `Location Services`.
+In case `Location Services` are active but `Location Permissions` have yet to be asked to the user the method call will throw an error.

+**ATTENTION:** Starting from `iOS 11` redirect to specific Settings page has been disabled, so the `enableLocation` method will only redirect to the `Settings` main screen.

 ---
 Made with :sparkles: & :heart: by [Mattia Panzeri](https://github.com/panz3r) and [contributors](https://github.com/nearit/react-native-connectivity-status/graphs/contributors)